Suntory Hakushu Distillery サントリー白州蒸溜所

 How to Get There

-If you take an express train to JR Kobuchizawa Station on the JR Chuo Line, board the free limited shuttle bus that is available on weekends and national holidays from late March to December 24.
-On weekdays, take the express train to the JR Nirasaki Station, board the bus from platform 3, and get off at Matsubarakami.
+If you take a limited express train to JR Kobuchizawa Station on the JR Chuo Main Line, board the free limited shuttle bus that is available on weekends and national holidays from late March to November.
+On weekdays, take the limited express train to the JR Nirasaki Station, board the bus from platform 3, and get off at Matsubarakami.
 The distillery is a 10-minute walk from the bus stop.

 Book a tour

 The distillery is very busy on the weekends, so book your tour well in advance.
 You might also want to request a multilingual audio guide for English, Chinese, or French commentary.
-The 80-minute tour includes a generous amount of whisky tasting.
+The 80-minute tour includes a whisky tasting.

 The next room you enter is the distillation room.
 If you look closely, you will notice that the distillery room contains a variety of pot stills.